Stiggu/LoR-Card-Generator/readme.md

 | -------------------------------------- | ----------------------------------------- |
 | ![](./src//assets/examples/ryoshu.png) | ![](./src//assets/examples/sloshmael.png) |

-### TODO Before publishing

-- Refactor + Clean up
-- Error handling / Messages about the generation
-- Version bump (1.0.0)

-### TODO after the TODO

-- Work on the right side of the page (Skill effects / damage)
+### Working on

+- Ability to pass in a `.json` file and generate a card from it.
+- Skill Effects / Damage / Die rolls.
-- Lose less quality when rotating icons
+- Lose less quality when rotating icons.

 ### Special thanks

-- Lunartique07 & R.Anakova & CasualWatson for publishing a drive link with all the sprites from the game.
+- Lunartique07, R.Anakova and CasualWatson for publishing a drive link with all the sprites from the game.